bhavyakamboj/bookmarker/README.md

 The motivation behind building this simple application is try out stuff before using in production apps.
 There are plenty of new tools, libraries and frameworks coming in everyday.
-I personally don't like using new tools without playing around with them for a while because "Everything just works great in HELLO WORLD apps" but is hard to use in real projects.
+I personally don't like using new tools without playing around with them for a while because "Everything just works great in HELLO WORLD apps" :wink: but is hard to use in real projects.

 Also, occasionally we want to quickly try out something to see if it is working or not.
 Trying them in our real application might not be easy because of various reasons.